otrv4/otrv4/architecture-decisions/008-dake.md

 We will need to implement a Cramer-Shoup cryptosystem on Ed448 plus Dual-Receiver Encryption (DRE) and NIZKPK.
-The resulting messages are not as efficient as other DAKES.
+The resulting messages are not as efficient as other DAKES, but this hasn't been a problem so far.

 ### References